jdeisenberg/icljs/_sources/appendix_a.rst

 Structure of an HTML Document
 ===============================

-Normally, a web page lives in a file in the form of an HTMl document.
+Normally, a web page lives in a file in the form of an HTML document.
 The structure of an HTML document is a lot like the structure of a business letter.
 Business letters have:

 * a letterhead, telling the name of the business
 * a heading, giving information about the date, sender, and receiver